The Pit and the Pendulum (1961 film): Plot

 In 1547 Spain, Englishman Francis Barnard visits the castle of his brother-in-law, Nicholas Medina, to investigate the mysterious disappearance of his sister, Elizabeth.
 Nicholas and his younger sister, Catherine, offer a vague explanation that Elizabeth died from a rare blood disorder three months earlier; Nicholas is evasive when Francis asks for specific details.
 Francis vows not to leave until he discovers the truth behind his sister's death.

 Francis again asks about his sister's death during dinner with the family physician, Dr. Leon.
 Dr. Leon tells him that his sister died of massive heart failure, literally "dying of fright".
 Francis demands to see where Elizabeth died.
 Nicholas takes him to the castle's torture chamber.
 Nicholas reveals that Elizabeth became obsessed with the chamber's torture devices under the influence of the castle's "heavy atmosphere".
 After becoming progressively unbalanced, she locked herself into an iron maiden, and died after whispering the name "Sebastian" one day.
 Francis refuses to believe Nicholas's story.

 Francis tells Catherine that Nicholas appears to feel "definite guilt" regarding Elizabeth's death.
 In response, Catherine talks about Nicholas's traumatic childhood.
 Their father was Sebastian Medina, a notorious agent of the Spanish Inquisition.
 When Nicholas was a small child, he explored the forbidden torture chamber when his father entered the room with his mother, Isabella, and Sebastian's brother, Bartolome.
 Hiding in a corner, Nicholas watched in horror as his father repeatedly hit Bartolome with a red-hot poker, screaming "Adulterer!" at him.
 After murdering Bartolome, Sebastian began torturing his wife slowly to death in front of Nicholas.

 Dr. Leon later informs Catherine and Francis that Isabella was not tortured to death; instead, she was entombed behind a brick wall while still alive.
-He explains, "The very thought of premature interment is enough to send your brother into convulsions of horror."
+He explains, "The very thought of premature interment was enough to drive your brother into convulsions of horror."
 Nicholas fears that Elizabeth may have been interred prematurely.
 The doctor tells Nicholas that "if Elizabeth Medina walks the corridors of this castle, it is her spirit, not her living self."